What market verticals do you serve?

 In addition to being a service-focused medical device outsourcing company, our manufacturing systems have been optimized for medical device assembly and packaging.
 Other medical device contract manufacturers try adding assembly as an additional service to their core manufacturing capability.
 At J-Pac our core competency is medical device assembly.
 Component materials can come from various best-in-class suppliers, who we manage for our customers.

 How experienced are you in the medical device industry?

 How do you support your customers?

-We have an Innovation Services group that is dedicated to helping customers through all phases of the process, from determining requirements through transfer to manufacturing.
-You will be assigned an engineer to assist you.
-Once your program is in production, you will be serviced by our customer service team.
+We have a Customer Program Management Team that works with our Engineering and Manufacturing teams to guide customers through all phases of the process, from determining requirements through transfer to manufacturing.
+You will be assigned a dedicated program manager at the start of your project.
+Once your program is in production, you will be serviced by our sales and customer service team.

 Do you work with small companies?

 What kind of medical device manufacturing and cleanroom assembly processes do you perform?

 J-Pac Medical has a broad array of medical device assembly processes required by many of today’s medical and diagnostics devices.
 Our capabilities include RF and ultrasonic welding, thermoforming, die cutting, laser cutting, solvent bonding, sewing, laminating, liquid and solid filling, plus many others.
 All of our manufacturing processes are geared toward manufacturing and assembly of single-use medical and diagnostic devices containing multiple thermoplastic components.
 We have Class 7 and 8 cleanrooms as well as a dry cleanroom (<35% RH) for moisture sensitive devices.
 These assembly capabilities are applied to Class II and Class III medical devices, biomaterial implants, and microfluidic IVD reagent blisters.